li-gaoyang/Mahakil-xgboost/README.md

 The code uses Python 3.7.16

-The relevant dependency libraries can be found in requests.txt
+The relevant dependency libraries can be found in requirements.txt

 This code includes mahakil, xgboost, gridsearchcv, and K-Fold Cross Validation.